 Health Related Factors and Problems that Affect Male Reproductive Function

-Other health related problems may cause hormonal imbalance, poor egg health, or poor/abnormal immune response which may affect conception.
+Other health related problems may cause hormonal imbalance, poor sperm health, or poor/abnormal immune response which may affect conception.

 Hyperthyroidism in Men

 -Abnormal enlargement of the mammary glands in males